 However, we won't be sitting on our laurels: FlyPlymouth intends to participate in the Examination in Public and ensure that the case for aviation is well structured and delivered by the very best experts and barristers.
 That will require funding which we are raising with this crowdfund.

 The Examination in Public is the hinge that Plymouth Airport rests on.
 If approved, the land must be operated as an airport.
 Without approval, Plymouth could lose its airport once and for all.

 Once the Examination in Public is determined, we will be seeking to acquire Plymouth airport as an airport at a fair market valuation.
 The present funding work will contribute towards the transaction costs for purchasing the airport.

 FlyPlymouth’s plans to acquire and operate the airport for General Aviation (GA) are fully self-funded and do not require national or local government subsidy.
 And this can be achieved without relying on the return of the Navy’s FOST helicopter operations – although they will be extremely welcome.

 The GA phase of our plans will see the airport relicensed and turning a good profit.
 But it will also prepare Plymouth airport for the return of scheduled services in a secondary stage of the business.

-A future base airline comprised of 32 seater aircraft will serve routes to key UK destinations supporting economic growth and employment in the city.
+A future base airline comprised of 32 seater aircraft will serve routes to key UK and European destinations supporting economic growth and employment in the city.
 And it will deliver this within the existing airport infrastructure and established passenger demand.

 So that's the plan.